 Known for its rich and varied fauna, the southern African country amazes children by bringing on their way animals as adorable (colonies of penguins or sea lions) as impressive(lions, elephants, or even whales).
 Between two excursions, pack your bags in a prestigious establishment such as Madikwe Safari Lodge, a touch of luxury in the heart of the South African savannah.
-To find out more about the superb lodges in the Little Guest collection and to find inspiration for exceptional safaris, have a look at our article on the best lodges for families!

 The rainbow nation promises a kaleidoscopic journey through its reserves and national parks majestic wildlife.
 On the green side, Kruger National Park is winning the fervor of the explorer tribes that are venturing into South Africa.
 Located in the northeast of the country, it’s one of the largest animal reserves in the country from which the Big Five (lions, leopards, rhinos, elephants and buffaloes) can be admired.
 Itinerary